Rochester man arrested on child molest charges

 During an interview with police, Erwin said the incidents never took place.

-Erwin said when he was living in Anderson, he worked for Anderson Community Schools and watched the children at least four days a week while the mother was at work.
+Erwin said when he was living in Anderson, he worked for Anderson Community Schools and watched the mother's children at least four days a week while she was at work.

 He told officers the girl didn't like him and that the allegations were false.

-Erwin was offered the opportunity to take a voice stress test, but never scheduled the test.
+Erwin was offered the opportunity to take a voice stress test but never scheduled it.
 He is being held in the Madison County Jail on a $35,000 surety bond.

 Follow Ken de la Bastide on Twitter @KendelaBastide, or call 765-640-4863.